 - a.
-A Certificate from S. Kedarnath & Associates, Practicing Company Secretary, Bengaluru confirming the compliance with the conditions of Corporate Governance under Regulation 27 read with Schedule V of the Listing Regulations forms part of this Annual Report. - b.
-A Certificate from S. Kedarnath & Associates, Practicing Company Secretary in pursuance of sub clause (i) of clause 10 of Part C of Schedule V of The Securities and Exchange Board of India (SEBI) (Listing Obligations and Disclosure Requirements) Regulations, 2015 forms part of this Annual Report.

-i.
-Disclosures of the compliance with Corporate Governance requirements specified in Regulation 17 to 27 and clauses (b) to (i) of sub-regulation (2) of regulation 46 of the LODR:
+A Certificate from S. Kedarnath & Associates, Practicing Company Secretary, Bangalore confirming the compliance with the conditions of Corporate Governance under Regulation 27 read with Schedule V of the Listing Regulations forms part of this Annual Report. - b.
+A Certificate from S. Kedarnath & Associates, Practicing Company Secretary in pursuance of sub clause (i) of clause 10 of Part C of Schedule V of The Securities and Exchange Board of India (SEBI) (Listing Obligations and Disclosure Requirements) Regulations, 2015 forms part of this Annual Report. - Disclosures of the compliance with Corporate Governance requirements specified in Regulation 17 to 27 and clauses (b) to (i) of sub-regulation (2) of regulation 46 of the LODR:

 Regulation Requirements Compliance

 17(1) Board composition Yes

 17(2) Meeting of the Board of Directors Yes

 17(3) Review of Compliance Reports Yes

 17(4) Plans for orderly succession for appointments NA

 17(5) Code of Conduct Yes

 17(6) Fees/compensation Yes

+17(7) Minimum Information Yes

+17(8) Compliance Certificate Yes

+17(9) Risk Assessment & Management Yes

+17(10) Performance Evaluation of Independent Directors Yes

+18(1) Composition of the Audit Committee Yes

+18(2) Meeting of the Audit Committee Yes

+19(1) & (2) Composition of the Nomination & Remuneration Yes

+22(1) 2 (2) Committee

+20(1) & (2) Composition of the Stakeholder Relationship Committee Yes

+21(1),(2),(3),(4) Composition and role of Risk Management Committee NA

+22 Vigil Mechanism Yes

+23(1),(5),(6),(7) Policy for Related Party Transaction Yes

+& (8)

-Minimum Information Yes Compliance Certificate Yes Risk Assessment & Management Yes Performance Evaluation of Independent Directors Yes Composition of the Audit Committee Yes Meeting of the Audit Committee Yes Composition of the Nomination & Remuneration Committee Yes Composition of the Stakeholder Relationship Committee Yes Composition and role of Risk Management Committee NA Vigil Mechanism Yes Policy for Related Party Transaction Yes Prior or Omnibus approval of Audit Committee for all Related Party Transactions NA Approval for Material Related Party Transactions NA Composition of Board of Directors of unlisted material Subsidiary Yes Other Corporate Governance requirements with respect to subsidiary of listed entity Yes Maximum Directorship & Tenure Yes Meeting of Independent Directors Yes Familiarization of Independent Directors Yes Memberships in Committees Yes Affirmation with compliance to code of conduct from members of Board of Directors and Senior management personnel Yes Disclosure of Shareholding by Non-Executive Directors Yes Policy with respect to Obligations of Directors and Senior Management Yes Compliance Certificate Risk Assessment & Management Performance Evaluation of Independent Directors Composition of the Audit Committee Meeting of the Audit Committee Composition of the Nomination & Remuneration Committee Composition of the Stakeholder Relationship Committee Composition and role of Risk Management Committee Vigil Mechanism Policy for Related Party Transaction Prior or Omnibus approval of Audit Committee for all Related Party Transactions Approval for Material Related Party Transactions Composition of Board of Directors of unlisted material Subsidiary Other Corporate Governance requirements with respect to subsidiary of listed entity Maximum Directorship & Tenure Meeting of Independent Directors Familiarization of Independent Directors Memberships in Committees Affirmation with compliance to code of conduct from members of Board of Directors and Senior management personnel Disclosure of Shareholding by Non-Executive Directors
+23(2), (3) Prior or Omnibus approval of Audit Committee for all NA

+20(1) Related Party Transactions

+23(4) Approval for Material Related Party Transactions NA

+24(1) Composition of Board of Directors of unlisted material Subsidiary Yes

+24(2),(3),(4),(5) & (6) Other Corporate Governance requirements with respect to subsidiary of listed entity Yes 25(1) & (2) Maximum Directorship & Tenure Yes 25(3) & (4) Meeting of Independent Directors Yes 25(7) Familiarization of Independent Directors Yes 26(1) Memberships in Committees Yes 26(3) Affirmation with compliance to code of conduct from members of Board of Directors and Senior management personnel Yes 26(4) Disclosure of Shareholding by Non-Executive Directors Yes 26(2) & 26(5) Policy with respect to Obligations of Directors and Senior Management Yes
-Compliance as per Regulation 46(2) (b) to (i)

-Terms and conditions of appointment of Independent Directors Yes Composition of various committees of Board of Directors Yes Code of conduct of Board of Directors and Senior Management Personnel Yes Details of establishment of Vigil Mechanism/ Whistle Blower policy Yes Criteria of making payments to Non-Executive Directors NA Policy on dealing with Related Party Transactions Yes Policy for determining 'Material' Subsidiaries Yes Details of familiarization programs imparted to Independent Directors Yes Contact information of the designated officials of the listed entity who are responsible for assisting and handling investor grievances Yes Email address for grievance Redressal and other relevant details Yes Financial Results Yes Shareholding pattern Yes Details of agreements entered into with the media companies and/or their associates NA New name and the old name of the Company Yes
+Compliance as per Regulation 46(2) (b) to (i) Terms and conditions of appointment of Independent Directors Yes Composition of various committees of Board of Directors Yes Code of conduct of Board of Directors and Senior Management Personnel Yes Details of establishment of Vigil Mechanism/ Whistle Blower policy Yes Criteria of making payments to Non-Executive Directors NA Policy on dealing with Related Party Transactions Yes Policy for determining 'Material' Subsidiaries Yes Details of familiarization programs imparted to Independent Directors Yes Contact information of the designated officials of the listed entity who are responsible for assisting and handling investor grievances Yes Email address for grievance Redressal and other relevant details Yes Financial Results Yes Shareholding pattern Yes Details of agreements entered into with the media companies and/or their associates NA New name and the old name of the Company Yes